 |Average Market Cap||$680B||$25B||$144B||$152B|

 Flagship and Opportunities strategies have strong returns within the last few years, while Offshore is dreadful.
-And Titan Crypto began in a bull market, so it's hard to know how the strategy will perform if crypto winter truly falls.
+And while Titan Crypto began in a bull market, crypto winter has seen this portfolio lose over 50% of its value at the time of writing.

 However, having multiple options is still an advantage since you can diversify your portfolio with these different strategies.
 And since Titan actively managed funds, it also uses practices like quarterly portfolio rebalancing and tax-loss harvesting to help maximize returns.